erinvdoyle/equisync/README.md

 #### Models

 1. User
+The primary account management and authentication system.
+Contains login information (username, password, email) and connects to the Profile for additional details

 2. Profile
+Extends the User model to store additional personal and role-specific details such as role (owner, rider, staff), associated horses, and contact information

-3. Access Permissions
+3. AccessPermissions
+Defines the specific permissions or roles for users (admin, read-only, edit)

 4. Events
+Represents community page events organized by users, such as barn gatherings, dinners, or parties.
+Includes details like date, location, and an event description

 5. Announcements
+Allows users to post updates or important notices for the community

 6. SalesAds
+Advertisements created by users to buy, sell, or trade items related to horse care and riding

 7. Horse
+A detailed profile for each horse, including attributes like name, age, breed, owner, and photo.
+Serves as the central model connecting to feed, exercise, appointments, and show schedules

 8. Feed
+The feeding schedule for a horse, detailing types of feed, amounts, supplements and medications, and times of feeding

 9. Appointments
+Tracks appointments for a horse, such as vet visits, farrier sessions, or other scheduled activities

 10. Exercise
+Stores the exercise schedule for a horse

-11. Show Schedule
+11. ShowSchedule
+Represents the show and competition schedule for a horse, including dates, event locations, and details about participation

 #### Relationships

-1. User to AccessPermissions
+1. User-to-AccessPermissions
 **One-to-One**: Each user has a single set of access permissions

-2. User to Profile
+2. User-to-Profile
 **One-to-One**: Each user has one profile containing additional details

-3. Profile to Events
+3. Profile-to-Events
 **One-to-Many**: One profile can post multiple events, but an event belongs only to one profile

-4. Profile to Announcements
+4. Profile-to-Announcements
 **One-to-Many**: One profile can create multiple announcements, but an announcement belongs to only one profile

-5. Profile to SalesAds
+5. Profile-to-SalesAds
 **One-to-Many**: One profile can advertize multiple sales ads, but each ad belongs to only one profile

-6. Profile to Horse
+6. Profile-to-Horse
 **Many-to-Many**: A profile can be associated with multiple horses (a horse owner may own multiple horses) and each horse can be associated with multiple profiles (for example, owner *and* staff)

-7. Horse to Feed
+7. Horse-to-Feed
 **One-to-One**: Each horse has a single feeding schedule.
 Modifications to the feeding schedule occur infrequently and archives are not stored

-8. Horse to Appointments
+8. Horse-to-Appointments
 **One-to-Many**: Each horse has one unique appointments schedule at any given time, but archives are stored so that there are many schedules on record

-9. Horse to Exercise
+9. Horse-to-Exercise
 **One-to-Many**: Each horse has one unique exercise schedule at any given time, but archives are stored so that there are many schedules on record

-10. Horse to ShowSchedule
+10. Horse-to-ShowSchedule
 **One-to-Many**: Each horse has one unique show schedule at any given time, but archives are stored so that there are many schedules on record

 ### Wireframes